philpackmohr/git-paper/git.md

 # Technical background

 A personal Git repository is nothing more then a directory that contains a subdirectory named ".git" and content of the working copy.
-This subdirectory contains all the data of the repository.
+The subdirectory ".git" contains all the data of the repository.
 If you delete this ".git" subdirectory, your whole repository is gone with that.

 ## Plumbing and porcelain